 Where am I going to find the time?

-Time is scarce — particularly amongst founding teams and small companies.
+Time is scarce—particularly on founding teams and in small companies.
 But as someone who's had the privilege to grow along with a great company, I'll just lay this out there:

 Time will always be scarce.
 How you choose to invest it determines the trajectory of your team.

 Isn't this most relevant to larger companies?